Noble Quran (Hilali–Khan)

 The Noble Qur'an is a translation of the Quran by Muhammad Muhsin Khan and Muhammad Taqi-ud-Din al-Hilali.
 It is available in many languages and is "widely and freely distributed to hajj pilgrims".
 It is published and printed at the King Fahd Complex for the Printing of the Holy Quran, which is said to produce ten million copies of the Quran every year.

 The Hilali–Khan, Noble Quran has been given a seal of approval from both the University of Medina and the Saudi Dar al-Ifta.
 It is also the most widely disseminated Quran in most Islamic bookstores and Sunni mosques throughout the English-speaking world.
 It is available in Airport musallahs.
-The Saudi-financed translation is interspersed with commentaries from Tabari, Qurtubi, and Ibn Kathir.
+This translation is interspersed with commentaries from Tabari, Qurtubi, and Ibn Kathir.

 Content

 Various Hilali–Khan versions of the Quran contain parenthetical insertions, tafsir/commentaries and appendices.
 The Hilali–Khan translation has been criticized for inserting the interpretations of the Wahhabi school directly into the English rendition of the Quran.
 Many readers will not realise this content does not form part of the original Quran wording.
 The translation has been accused of inculcating Muslims and potential Muslims with militant interpretations of Islam through parenthetical comments and additions as teachings of the Quran itself.